patrickfleith/datapipes/README.md

 # Datapipes
-Simple guides to use LLMs and create datasets.
+Learn how to use LLMs and create datasets with simple and reproducible notebooks.

 > [!NOTE]
 > All notebooks checked and updated last February 6, 2025.